Florida's Broken System · Melbourne, Florida

 KAREN'S LAW:

-Florida Statute §916.145 already permits conditional release.
-It says the court may impose conditions.
-Karen's Law changes two words — and makes it mandatory for violent felonies.
+Florida Statute §916.17 already permits conditional release.
+It says the court may order a conditional release.
+Karen's Law changes one word: and makes it mandatory for violent felonies.

 No mandatory conditions.
 No medication monitoring.
 No supervision.
 No victim notification required.
-The court may add conditions — but 74% of the time, it doesn't.
+The court may add conditions, but in the majority of cases, it doesn't.

 "When charges involve a violent felony, dismissal due to incompetence shall be accompanied by a mandatory conditional release order specifying:"